diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 there are many more …
 ## CUDA
-*CUDA* (*compute unified device architecture*) is a parallel computing *platform and programming model* developed by NVIDIA. it is a *programming model* because it provides a conceptual framework it comprehends
+*CUDA* (*compute unified device architecture*) is a parallel computing *platform and programming model* developed by NVIDIA. it is a *programming model* because it provides a conceptual framework on how problem are broken down and how the components interact, without specifying the exact syntax or implementation. (na robba fumosa) it comprehends
 - a compiler (*nvcc*)
  - a runtime API: a library that manages the GPU device, handles memory allocation, and launches the kernels from the host code
  - highly optimized libraries
 it turns a GPU from a graphics renderer into  a *general purpose computing* device (*GPGPU*) before CUDA, GPUs were programmed by transforming an algorithm in a sequence of image manipulation primitives

-it enables explicit GPU *memory management*
+- it enables explicit GPU *memory management* (GPU’s memory and the exchange between CPU and GPU)

 the GPU is viewed as a *compute device*, that:
 - is a co-processor to the CPU